metomi/rose/sphinx/tutorial/rose/applications.rst

    An application configuration is a directory containing a :rose:file:`rose-app.conf` file.
-Application configurations are also refered to as "applications" or "apps".
+Application configurations are also referred to as "applications" or "apps".

    The command to execute when the application is run is defined using the :rose:conf:`rose-app.conf[command]default` setting e.g: